15 Beautiful Hidden Places in Sydney

-From old shipwrecks and heritage-listed bridges to urban mangroves and secret viewing points, we have listed 15 hidden gems in Sydney that are very much worth exploring.
+From old shipwrecks and heritage-listed bridges to urban mangroves and unique vantage points, we’ve compiled a list of 17 hidden gems and secret places in Sydney that are well worth exploring.

 JOIN SYDNEY UNCOVERED